-HDFC Bank Q4 profit rises 18% to Rs 6,928 cr, asset quality improves
+HDFC Bank Q4 profit rises 18% to Rs 6,928 cr, NII growth at 16%

 The bank immediately after the end of March quarter had said advances aggregated to approximately Rs 9,93,000 crore as of March 2020, a growth of 21.2 percent as compared to Rs 8,19,400 crore as of March 2019 (Rs 9,36,000 crore as of December 2019).

-The private sector lender registered a strong business growth during the quarter and continued to gained market share as deposits grew by 24.2 percent year-on-year (up 7.4 percent QoQ) to Rs 11,46,500 crore, the second best in last 15 quarters.
+The private sector lender registered a strong business growth during the quarter and continued to gain market share as deposits grew by 24.2 percent year-on-year (up 7.4 percent QoQ) to Rs 11,46,500 crore, the second best in last 15 quarters.

 Asset quality improved with gross non-performing assets falling 16bp sequentially to 1.26 percent and net NPA declining 12bp to 0.36 percent by the end of March quarter 2020.